boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/data-sampling.md

 # Data Sampling feature in Bold BI

-`Data sampling` will provide a better designing experience by limiting the number of records while creating dashboards with millions of data, However, the limitation will not be applied while previewing or publishing dashboards.
+The `Data Sampling` feature in Bold BI will provide a better design experience by limiting the number of records when creating dashboards with millions of data.
+However, this limitation will not be applied during the preview or publishing of dashboards.

 > **Note:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

 ## Enabling Data sampling in Bold BI:

-Please follow these steps to enable the data sampling feature in Bold BI.
+To enable Data Sampling in Bold BI, please follow these steps:

 1. Connect to a data source by providing valid credentials.